-In line with 'Working Together to Safeguard Children' and KCSIE 2023, safeguarding and promoting the welfare of children is defined for the purposes of this policy as:

-- providing help and support to meet the needs of children as soon as problems emerge - protecting children from maltreatment, whether that is within or outside the home, including online - preventing impairment of children's mental and physical health or development - ensuring that children grow up in circumstances consistent with the provision of safe and effective care - promoting the upbringing of children with their birth parents, or otherwise their family network, whenever possible and where this is in the best interests of the child(ren) - taking action to enable all children to have the best outcomes.

-Child protection is part of safeguarding and promoting the welfare of all children and is defined as activity that is undertaken to protect specific children who are suspected to be suffering, or likely to suffer, significant harm.
-This includes harm that occurs inside or outside the home, including online.

-The Hundred of Hoo Academy acknowledges that safeguarding includes a wide range of specific issues including (but not limited to):
+- In line with 'Working Together to Safeguard Children' and KCSIE 2024, safeguarding and promoting the welfare of children is defined for the purposes of this policy as: - providing help and support to meet the needs of children as soon as problems emerge - protecting children from maltreatment, whether that is within or outside the home, including online - preventing impairment of children's mental and physical health or development - ensuring that children grow up in circumstances consistent with the provision of safe and effective care - promoting the upbringing of children with their birth parents, or otherwise their family network, whenever possible and where this is in the best interests of the child(ren) - o taking action to enable all children to have the best outcomes. - Child protection is part of safeguarding and promoting the welfare of all children and is defined as activity that is undertaken to protect specific children who are suspected to be suffering, or likely to suffer, significant harm.
+This includes harm that occurs inside or outside the home, including online. - The The Hundred of Hoo Academy acknowledges that safeguarding includes a wide range of specific issues including (but not limited to):

-Abuse and neglect Hate Bullying, including cyberbullying Homelessness Children with family members in prison Human trafficking and modern slavery Children Missing Education (CME) Mental health Child missing from home or care Nude or semi-nude image sharing, aka youth produced/involved sexual imagery or "Sexting" Child on child abuse Online safety Child Sexual Exploitation (CSE) Preventing radicalisation and extremism Child Criminal Exploitation (CCE) Private fostering Contextual safeguarding (risks outside the family home) Relationship abuse County lines and gangs Serious Violence Domestic abuse Sexual Violence and Sexual Harassment Drugs and alcohol misuse Sexting Fabricated or induced illness So-Called honour-based abuse including Female Genital Mutilation (FGM) and forced marriage Faith abuse Upskirting Gender based abuse and violence against women and girls
+Abuse and neglect Hate Bullying, including cyberbullying Homelessness Children with family members in prison Human trafficking and modern slavery Children Missing Education (CME) including children deliberately missing Education.
+Mental Health Child missing from home or care Nude or semi-nude image sharing, aka youth produced/involved sexual imagery or "Sexting"

+Child on child abuse Online safety Child Sexual Exploitation (CSE) Preventing radicalisation and extremism Child Criminal Exploitation (CCE) Private fostering Children and the Court System Relationship Abuse Children who are lesbian, gay, or bisexual or children who are perceived by other children to be lesbian, gay, or bisexual (whether they are or not).
+Serious Violence Contextual safeguarding (risks outside the family home) Sexual Violence and Sexual Harassment County lines and gangs Sexting Domestic abuse-understanding the effects of what they see, here and experience.
+So-Called honour-based abuse including Female Genital Mutilation (FGM) and forced marriage Drugs and alcohol misuse Upskirting Fabricated or induced illness Faith abuse Gender based abuse and violence against women and girls

-(Also see Part one and Annex B within 'Keeping Children Safe in Education' 2023)
+(Also see Part one and Annex B within 'Keeping Children Safe in Education' 2024)

-1.4 Related Safeguarding Policies
+1.4 Related safeguarding policies

-Trust Policies Academy Policies Staff Code of Conduct Behaviour Policy Searching, screening and confiscation Anti-Bullying Policy Online Safety Acceptable Use Templates/Policy Data protection and Information Sharing Policy Relationship and Sex Education (RSE) Health and Safety Policy including Risk Assessment Policy Attendance Policy Managing Allegations Against Staff, including Low Level Concerns Personal and Intimate Care Whistleblowing Relationships and Sex Education (RSE) Safer Recruitment Policy Evacuation & lockdown First Aid Policy -including mediation/illness,allergies Mobile and Smart Technology - including social media Complaints
+Trust Policies Academy Policies Complaints Emergency Procedures such as evacuations and lockdowns Confidentiality Risk assessments, such as school trips, use of technology, school reopening Staff Code of Conduct Behaviour Policy Searching, screening and confiscation Anti-Bullying

+Online Safety Acceptable Use Templates/Policy Data protection and Information Sharing Policy Relationship and Sex Education (RSE) Health and Safety Policy including Risk Assessment Policy and including plans for school reopening Attendance Policy Managing Allegations Against Staff, including Low Level Concerns Personal and Intimate Care Whistleblowing Relationships and Sex Education (RSHE) Safer Recruitment Policy First aid and accidents, including medication and managing illness, allergies, heath, and infection Mobile and smart technology Personal and intimate care Social media and Image Use